 - Documents are stored and retrieved using JSON rather than the SQL language

-- MongoDB offers easy integration with business intelligence and data analytics tools
+- MongoDB offers easy integration with business intelligence and data science tools

 How is MongoDB Different From MySQL?